peardox/FibonacciSphere/README.md

 Pressing the 'F' key will switch the application between FullScreen and windowed modes.

 Pressing the 'R' key will make the sphere rotate in the Y (vertical) Axis.
-Repeatedly pressing the 'R' key acts sphere pause / resume rotation.
+Repeatedly pressing the 'R' key will pause / resume the sphere rotation.

 The application additionally supports CGE's default navigation keys and mouse controls - note that this can be confusing if the sphere is already rotating using the R key...